The Unveiling of Jesus Christ

 The peculiar feature in Ezekiel is that he sees an end to the Messianic age.
 Israel's kingdom is destined to sustain another shock at the hands of the nations after the "many days" of prosperity and peace in the Kingdom.
 The possibility of Messiah's Kingdom undergoing a change of form, hinted in the other prophets in the phrase "for the eon and until," now receives its true significance.
 What before was a mere hint now becomes a concrete reality.
 Instead of three periods and two ends, we now have four periods and three ends.
 If we schematize the conception, the diagram will stand thus:

 New Testament prophecy is outside the scope of this study.
 Yet it seems most fitting, by way of a moment's digression, to speak of the latest development of the doctrine of the Kingdom in the writings of the apostles.
-In fewest words we deal with it.
+In the fewest words, we deal with it.

 It was reserved for the apostle to the Gentiles to put the finishing touch to the unfoldings of the Kingdom.
-Paul sees farther than any other inspired writer.
+Paul sees further than any other inspired writer.
 He sees an end even to that age of ages.
-The Son who had assumed dominion at last resigns His throne unquestioned and unmarred to God.
-Instead of the four periods and three ends, we now have five periods and four ends.
+The Son who had assumed dominion, at last, resigns His throne unquestioned and unmarred to God.
+Instead of four periods and three ends, we now have five periods and four ends.
 If we once more schematize the conception we get the following diagram: